openconcerto/zwave-java-toolbox/README.md

 Z-Wave "magic constants" are provided in **ZWaveValues**.

 To build your own jar, see **JarPackager**.
 For development, all you need is included, [Eclipse](https://eclipse.org) configuration files are provided.

+## Useful links and resources

+* [Z-Wave PC Controller 5.54 for Windows](https://code.organic/pc_controller-5.54.zip) : to configure your devices and update the firmware
+* [Z-Wave Zniffer for Windows](https://code.organic/zniffer-4.64.zip) : to display logs of Z-Wave communication done with Z-Wave PC Controller
+* [Serial API programming guide](https://code.organic/INS12350.pdf)  version 23 : partial but useful to understant the serial API
+* [Firmware 7.19.2 for Aeotec Z-Stick 7](https://code.organic/zwave_ncp_serial_api_controller_BRD4206A_7.19.2.gbl) : use Z-Wave PC Controller / Settings / OTW Firmware Update

+## Contributing

+Feel free to report bugs on the Issues topic.
+Code contribution are welcome.

+Things that could be interesting to add :

+* add / remove nodes
+* firmware update
+* backup/restore of the USB controller

 ## History
 After years using Fibaro products, I had to replace my Home Center because of a broken update.
 The recovery key didn't work, I had to find a reliable alternative.